 As the Sales Manager, I am frequently asked ’How does this hot drinks machine compare with a Nespresso?', which isn’t surprising given the impressive brand awareness that Nespresso has achieved in the domestic coffee machine market.

 The short answer is that our coffee pod machines offer more choice and better value, saving you roughly 50%.

 The long answer depends on:

-- which of our range we are discussing at the time - as the Nespresso machines are pod-based, we are usually comparing with one of our most popular coffee pod machines - a Keurig K150P, a Flavia Creation 500, or a Flavia Barista
+- which of our range we are discussing at the time - as the Nespresso machines are pod-based, we are usually comparing with one of our most popular coffee pod machines - a Keurig K150P, or the Flavia Creation 500

 - which of the Nespresso Business Solutions machines we compare with - the range includes the Aguila, Zenius and Gemini CS Pro machines; and